mastanley13/va-course-ghl/documents/18_Capstone_Build_Spec_Golf_Advertising_Automation.md

-# Capstone Build Spec — Golf Facility Advertising Partner Acquisition + Fulfillment System (Dec 2025)
+# Capstone Build Spec — Ace Web Agency Implementation (Golf Advertising variant optional) (Dec 2025)

 🔗 **Appendix:** [Plain Language + Glossary (A–Z with screenshots)](Appendix_Plain_Language_Glossary.md) — includes navigation verbs quick-reference (EN/ES/PH).

 ## 1) Scenario
-You are building a GoHighLevel sub-account for a golf facility (“Golf Place”) that sells **advertising placements** (e.g., signage, scorecards, tee-box signs) to local businesses:
-- mortgage brokers
-- real estate agents
-- car dealerships
-- restaurants
-- local service providers
+Default track (recommended for all new cohorts): **Ace Web Agency** — a small web design agency using GoHighLevel to capture leads, book consultations, close projects, collect deposits, and deliver sites.
+All labs build toward this capstone, so your sub-account should already contain the calendars, forms, and assets from earlier modules.

+Legacy/alternate track: If your cohort started with the Golf Advertising scenario, you may continue using it.
+Wherever this spec names web-agency assets, you can substitute the Golf equivalents (e.g., pipelines/products/calendars) and keep the same structure.

 The system must be **as automated as possible** using:
 - GHL UI modules (Contacts, Conversations, Opportunities, Sites, Payments)
 - Workflows (including Scheduler Trigger)
 - AI Agents (Conversation AI + optional Agent Studio / GPT actions)
-- Vendor fulfillment notifications and scheduling
+- Project fulfillment notifications and scheduling
 - Reporting dashboards for weekly KPIs

 ## 2) Goals (what “success” looks like)
 ### Acquisition
-- Generate a daily list of target businesses to contact (or ingest/enrich one automatically).
+- Generate or import a daily list of prospects (Option A: webhook/enrichment; Option B: manual CSV) with website/industry captured.
-- Engage prospects across multiple channels in a **respectful, compliant** sequence.
+- Engage prospects across compliant channels (email first, SMS only with consent).
-- Build a profile for each business before messaging (industry, size proxy, website, last-touch summary).
-- Qualify interest and move opportunities through sales stages.
+- Qualify interest (services needed, budget range, website URL) and move opportunities through sales stages.

 ### Conversion
 - When a lead commits:
-  - send them to a landing page OR send a PDF
+  - send them to a landing page or PDF
-  - collect payment via Stripe (Payment Link, Invoice, or Order Form)
+  - collect a deposit or full payment via Stripe (Payment Link/Invoice/Order Form)
-  - optionally book an appointment to finalize details in person
+  - book a consultation to finalize scope if needed

 ### Fulfillment
 - Upon payment:
-  - notify sign vendor of order details automatically
-  - create fulfillment opportunity and track stages
+  - create/update fulfillment opportunity
-  - schedule pickup/dropoff date and place it on connected Google Calendar
+  - schedule project milestones or review calls on the calendar
-  - notify internal team and vendor of schedule and reminders
+  - notify internal team and (if applicable) external contractors

 ### Financial ops (practical requirement)
-- System must calculate and record vendor cost vs margin.
-- “Pay vendor automatically” is ideal; if not natively feasible, system must:
-  - create a payable task + send vendor payment request automatically
-  - capture proof of payment step (manual but tracked)
+- Track project value vs. fulfillment cost.
+- If contractor/vendor payments are used, create payable tasks or payment requests and capture proof once paid.

 ## 3) Constraints & compliance requirements (non-negotiable)
 - **SMS and phone outreach must be consent-based** where required.
 If consent is unknown: